estrattonbailey/react-hydrate/README.md

 ## Features & Goals
 1. Co-locate data dependencies with your components
-2. Fetches requested data on the server and hydrates on the client for a fast startup
+2. Supports inifinitely nested loaders
-3. Wraps components so users can easily define loading states for subsequent route transitions
+3. Fetches requested data on the server and hydrates on the client for a fast startup
-4. No magic, few opinions.
-It's manual, but flexible.
+4. Wraps components so users can easily define loading states for components
 5. Routing agnostic. **Works with `react-router` v4.**
-6. Lightweight **~3.1kb**
+6. Lightweight **~1.9kb**

 ## Usage
 ### Defining components